10 things you can’t miss in Chiang Mai

 There’s much debate over the number of steps (approximately 300) up the Naga Serpent Staircase at the 14th century Doi Suthep gives some indication of the burn factor.
 Next time, I hope to verify just how spectacular it is at sunrise.
 In the meantime, and perched 1,676 metres above sea level, Doi Suthep is a majestic backdrop to the city.

-Chiang Mai’s Digital Nomad Scene
+Things to do in Chiang Mai: Digital Nomad Scene

 Chiang Mai is a mecca for nomads of the digital persuasion, with a constant stream of caffeine-fuelled furrowed brows lit up behind laptops in cafes all over the Nimman area.
 Digital nomads aside, what’s great about these places is the fast wi-fi, tasty food and coffee.
 The rotating art space at Gallery Seescape provided plenty more to look at than a row of laptops, Ristr8to served gourmet coffee around the clock, and the all-day brekky and cute garden at Blue & Rustic often led into lunch.
 The oversized pink dog statue in the garden at Iberry inspired a lengthy linger over their homemade ice-creams.